rosetta-rs/config-rosetta-rs/README.md

 *rustc: rustc 1.64.0 (a55dd71d5 2022-09-19)*

 Notes:
-- Overhead will be lower if your application shares dependencies with your argument parsing library.
+- Overhead will be lower if your application shares dependencies with your config library.

 # Running the Benchmarks